C624 Biochemistry

 Explanation

-10. How does the polarity of water contribute to its role as a solvent in biological systems?
+10. How does the high heat capacity of water contribute to the stability of ecosystems?

 Explanation